jasonhallen/jasonhallen.github.io/pages/blog/update-new-website.md

 <figcaption>Node.js lets you run JavaScript code outside of the browser environment.</figcaption>
 </figure>

 Given that I enjoy coding with JavaScript and had already done a lot of work designing the Mell Fark interface with it, a good option would be to move to the [Node.js](https://nodejs.org/en/) environment.
 Node.js allows me to run JavaScript code natively on my computer without being in the browser environment.
-All I need is a way to control Csound within Node.js.
+All I needed was a way to control Csound within Node.js.
 A quick search of Node.js packages revealed the [`csound-api`](https://www.npmjs.com/package/csound-api) by Nate Whetsell, so I had a path forward.

 ### Static Site Generators